aquachris/btplanets/README.md

 - MS Edge seems to lack support for some SVG features, parts of the Steiner and Liao logos are not displayed

 ## Coming "soon" (currently planned features)
-- User defined system data
+- Sarna data comparison script

 ## Future possibilities (cool features that are not currently planned)
 _(in no particular order, *especially* not ordered by priority)_